Joint instability as the cause of nerve pain – Treatment of neuralgia

 We must point out that dynamic nerve compression even applies when the patient has been given diagnoses of degenerative arthritis, osteophytes, or spinal stenosis.
-If symptoms are aggravated by a certain position or movement, then they have a dynamic quality, and can be realistically projected as being successfully treated with dextrose or platelet injections which are explained below.
+If symptoms are aggravated by a certain position or movement, then they have a dynamic quality and can be realistically projected as being successfully treated with dextrose or platelet injections which are explained below.
 If the symptom(s) is constant, which is called static compression, signifying symptoms 24/7 and in all positions and activities, then most likely joint instability is not the cause and a decompression surgery may be necessary.

-The nerve entrapment and unusual pain syndromes (and its various names) are classified according to the anatomical part affected as facial, trigeminal, occipital, intercostal and according to the cause as in diabetes.
-Thus, a nerve pain in the location of the trigeminal nerve would be called trigeminal neuralgia.
+The nerve entrapment and unusual pain syndromes (and their various names) are classified according to the anatomical part affected as facial, trigeminal, occipital, intercostal, and according to the cause as in diabetes.
+Thus, nerve pain in the location of the trigeminal nerve would be called trigeminal neuralgia.
 All trigeminal neuralgia means is nerve pain in the nerve distribution of the trigeminal nerve.
 It actually does not tell a person anything about what is causing the condition.
-When a physician and a patient believe that a nerve is getting compressed it is easy to see why a surgery would be recommended.
-Unfortunately, when joint instability is the cause of the neuralgia, the surgery may not help relieve the pain.
+When a physician and a patient believe that a nerve is getting compressed it is easy to see why surgery would be recommended.
+Unfortunately, when joint instability is the cause of neuralgia, the surgery may not help relieve the pain.

 Many nerve syndromes have joint instability (and thus ligament injury) as their underlying etiology.
 The easiest of these to understand is when a nerve is entrapped in a tunnel such as the median nerve in the carpal tunnel.
 These bony tunnels are designed to protect key structures such as arteries and nerves, but again the space is pretty crowded.
 Nerves often traverse through tunnels or narrow bony canals.
-At their limiting (smallest) height, depth or width the most common nerve tunnels including the cubital, carpal, and tarsal tunnels are less than 10mm.
+At their limiting (smallest) height, depth, or width the most common nerve tunnels including the cubital, carpal, and tarsal tunnels are less than 10mm.
 This amount of space is decreased by certain positions and movements.
 When the space in the tunnel becomes reduced, the nerve is compressed, the pressure inside the nerve rises which compromises its microvascular blood supply and leads to focal ischemia of the nerve.
-This in turns leads to demyelination (disruption of outer coating of the nerve), which disrupts nerve signal transmission; prolonged compression can lead to more permanent damage to the neurons themselves, including degeneration distal to the point of compression.
-The neurogenic inflammation and ischemia also leads to fibrosis (scarring), which can further tether the nerve and lead to more traction (stretch) injury during motion.
+This in turn leads to demyelination (disruption of the outer coating of the nerve), which disrupts nerve signal transmission; prolonged compression can lead to more permanent damage to the neurons themselves, including degeneration distal to the point of compression.
+The neurogenic inflammation and ischemia also lead to fibrosis (scarring), which can further tether the nerve and lead to more traction (stretch) injury during motion.

 Carpal tunnel syndrome.
 One cause of median nerve compression is subluxation of the carpal bones from ligament laxity.